SAP-samples/teched2022-DT262/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/0_20.png)

-You can also get the Machine detials from Desktop Agent <b>About</b> section( see second screenshot below).
+You can also get the Machine detials from Desktop Agent <b>About</b> section.

 <br>![](/exercises/ex0/images/0_35.png)